By Lauren Tjaden

 You’ll find this extravagant, beachfront hotel at the hub of Miami Beach’s vibrant Faena District.
 Designed by architect Roy F. France, it originally opened as the Saxony in 1948, a plush favorite of jetsetters and Hollywood stars like Frank Sinatra, Marilyn Monroe and Dean Martin.
 Transformed into Casa Faena in 2015, it was the first luxury resort to receive the esteemed Forbes five-star rating in its initial year of operation.
 It offers striking residences, a haute resort hotel, creative entertainment and destination shopping in addition to a marina and cultural venues.

 Famous feature: The skeleton of an almost ten-foot-tall woolly mammoth, gilded in resplendent 24-karat gold, dominates the hotel’s garden.
-Learn more about the piece here: 'Gone but not Forgotten'
+Learn more about it and other art displays here: www.faena.com/faena-art

 Little-known fact: The hotel’s over-the-top service includes a dedicated experience manager for your stay, and every floor of the hotel has its own signature Faena Butler.